ksherman/kds-site-gatsby/src/posts/2010-05-05-you-really-want-to-grow-and-grow.md

   <img src="https://s3-us-west-2.amazonaws.com/assets.kshermphoto.com/2010PostsImages/05-MAY/1DM32878.jpg" alt="ELFOREST-1" />
 </p>

 That last one is Daily Herald photographer Brian Hill, walking off through the brush into the mist.
-Not sure if anyone told him there was a path&#8230;
+Not sure if anyone told him there was a path...

 Peace
-&#8211; KS
+– KS

-Today&#8217;s title was brought to you from the song &#8220;Grow Till Tall&#8221; by Jonsi from his album Go Do.
+Today's title was brought to you from the song "Grow Till Tall" by Jonsi from his album Go Do.
 Jonsi is the lead singer from Sigur Ros and even makes English sound like Icelandic.